 Always file cutting teeth from the inside face.
 Reduce the pressure on the return stroke.
-File all the teeth on one side first, then turn the chain saw and file the teeth on the other side.
+File all the teeth on one side first, then turn the chain saw over and file the teeth on the other side.

 File all the teeth to the same length.
-When the length of the cutting teeth is reduced to 5/32 inch (4 mm) the chain is worn out and should be replaced.
+When the length of the cutting teeth is reduced to 4 mm (5/32") the chain is worn out and should be replaced.